Ktamim98/SnowSeeker/README.md

 #### Favorites
 - The Favorites class is an ObservableObject that manages the user's favorite ski resorts.
 It uses user defaults and JSON encoding/decoding to save and retrieve the data.

+## Aacknowledgment
+This project was created as a part of "100 Days of SwiftUi" course.